 If so, then the father and mother from whom he received instruction (in v.3) are David and Bathsheba.
 But this could well be David speaking as recorded by Solomon (in the second person, as the recipient of instruction), in which case, v.3 looks back to David's parents, Jesse and his wife.
 In either case, the parents speak with the wisdom gained through life experience, as they applied the instruction which they themselves received from their parents.

-Their counsel is that wisdom must be retained {ie., seized, grasped, held securely}, kept {guarded, observed}, gotten {acquired, purchased, possessed}, not forgotten {not ignored}, not declined from {not stretched or bent}, not forsaken {not left behind, not abandoned}.
-The benefits of wisdom (ie., to be preserved and kept by it), are for those who preserve and guard the Word which they have heard.
+Their counsel is: that wisdom must be retained {ie., seized, grasped, held securely}, kept {guarded, observed}, gotten {acquired, purchased, possessed}, not forgotten {not ignored}, not declined from {not stretched or bent}, not forsaken {not left behind, not abandoned}.
+The benefits of wisdom (ie., to be preserved and kept by it), are for those who preserve, keep, and heed the Word which they have heard.
 The natural tendency is to let the words of wisdom drift away.
 Heb 2:1; Jam 1:23-25

 v.7-10 - Wisdom is the principal thing...- ie., It is first in order of priority.